eslint/eslint/docs/src/rules/no-undefined.md

     // ...
 }

-// Using function with improper refrence to the global undefined value to attempt to skip the first parameter bar(undefined, "lorem");
+// Using a function with improper reference to the undefined global value to attempt to skip the first parameter bar(undefined, "lorem");
 ```